Prof T Wilkinson

 As specific objectives, by the end of the course students should be able to:

-- a simple introduction to diffraction and Fourier optics.
+- a simple introduction to optical diffraction and Fourier optics.

 - apply Fourier techniques to simple optical spatial patterns.